Book a Tour →

 June–October

-Humpback whales migrate north along the Queensland coast from June, with peak numbers in July and August.
-Our Stradbroke Island tour during this period offers extraordinary proximity to migrating pods — mother and calf sightings are common in August and September.
+Humpback whales migrate north along the Queensland coast from June, with peak numbers in July–September.
+Minjerribah (North Stradbroke Island) offers the best access from Brisbane — the eastern headlands face directly onto the migration route.
+Mother and calf sightings are common in August and September.
+Yura Tours offers cultural experiences alongside the whale watching.

 🌸 Jacaranda Season